apatsis/apatsis.github.io/_pages/outreach.md

 feature_row:
   - image_path: /assets/images/soudan_samplingjpeg.jpeg
-    alt: "Community Summit"
+    alt: "Community-University Summit"
-    title: "University of Minnesota - Community Summit"
+    title: "Community - University Environmental Justic Summit"
-    excerpt: "Following the murder of George Floyd on May 25, 2020, only 6 km from the University of Minnesota Campus, students in the Department of Earth and Environmental Science felt that the university mission to engage and serve was not being accomplished due to a lack of connection with local communities.
-In response, graduate students and staff from the department organized a one-day workshop between UMN researchers and scientists and communities from across the Twin Cities.
-Our goal is to initiate and support meaningful relationships between these groups, and build awareness, understanding, and capacity for community-centered research and engagement in the Twin Cities.
-From these relationships we hope to foster earth science research and curriculum that supports the community’s priorities.
-After attending the 2021 event, I have become a member of the organizing team and worked with a planning committee of UMN and community partners to plan the second iteration of the event that we held in 2023.
+    excerpt: "Following the murder of George Floyd on May 25, 2020, only 6 km from the University of Minnesota Campus, students in the Department of Earth and Environmental Science felt that the university's mission to engage and serve was not being accomplished due to a lack of connection with local communities.
+In response, graduate students and staff from the department organized a one-day workshop between UMN scientists and community members from across the Twin Cities.
+Our goal is to initiate and support meaningful relationships between these groups and build awareness, understanding, and capacity for community-centered research in the Twin Cities.
+From these relationships, we aim to foster earth science research and curriculum that supports our community and aligns with their priorities.
+After participating in the inaugural summit event in 2021, I became a member of the organizing team.
+We worked collaboratively with community partners to plan and hold the second iteration of this event in 2023.
+We continue to engage with this work and aim to establish the institutional memory and support necessary to sustain this event.

 "
     url: "/outreach/"